 How to Choose a Rifle Scope for an M1A?

-Scopes and other magnifies optics are highly technical.
-When you shopping, make sure you’re paying attention.
+Scopes and other magnified optics are highly technical.
+When you are shopping, make sure you’re paying attention.
 Small differences in technology and in measurements that you see written on the box of the scope can make huge differences in the field.

 Size & Weight

-When it comes a size of the optic that you select, is going to depend more what you are doing with your rifle to the type of rifle you have.
-With this means if you are plinking, and not likely to take shots past 100 yards, you do not need a very large objective bell.
+When it comes a size of the optic that you select, it is going to depend more on what you are doing with your rifle than on the type of rifle you have.
+If you are plinking, and not likely to take shots past 100 yards, you do not need a very large objective lens.

-However, if you are a long-range hunting at the edges shooting light, you will need every millimeter you can get.
-Be sensible, and by the smallest scope that you can get away with.
+However, if you are long-range hunting at the edges of shooting light, you will need every millimetre you can get.
+Be sensible, and buy the smallest scope that you can get away with.